Home > Owners

 We provide information on all planned works in advance of the work commencing.
 As with common repairs, consultation with owners is necessary where works exceed the amount noted in the Deed of Conditions.

-Please note we do not accept cash payments at our office
+Please note we do not accept cash and cheque payments at our office

 At any bank